zenangst/Spots/Documentation/Getting started guide.md

 let component = Component(model: model)
 ```

-Thats it, thats all you need to do to create a `Component` with a `UITableView` as its rendering foundation.
+That's all you need to do to create a `Component` with a `UITableView` as its rendering foundation.

 ## Creating a spots controller.